alapo/Literate-Programming/README.md

 This is the official GitHub page for the workshop on **Reproducible Science for Busy Researchers: How to save time using Literate Programming**.

 *This repository will be updated as we progress through the workshop*

+# Zoom Links

+You should have received an email from REALISE once you registered with Zoom links for every module.
+If not, please visit the workshop's page on the REALISE website [here](https://events.ucalgary.ca/HBI-REALISE-Program/#!view/event/event_id/266920)

 # Survey